sot-tech/TtKVC/README.md

 	- password - string
 	- path - string - path of transmission server to download torrent files
 	- encryption - bool - use encryption to connect to transmission
+	- trackers - string array - couple of other trackers URLs to append to torrent
  - kaltura
 	- url - string - base url to kaltura
     - partnerid - uint
     - userid - string - kaltura user login
     - secret - string - kaltura user secret
     - watchpath - string - to watch for downloaded files
-    - tags - string array - keys of meta info, extracted with `metaactions` to create tags in kaltura
+    - tags - map of string-boolean - keys of meta info, extracted with `metaactions` to create tags in kaltura, if set to true - try to split comma-separated string and process individually
+    - entryname - string - template of entry name, if result string is empty - fallback to file name.
+Possible placeholders:
+        - `{{.meta.*}}` - value from extracted meta (instead of `*`)
+        - `{{.index}}` - file order in torrent (sorted by file name)
+        - `{{.id}}` - unique file id in DB
+        - `{{.name}}` - file name
  - telegram
 	- apiid - int - API ID received from [telegram](https://my.telegram.org/apps)
     - apihash - string - API HASH received from [telegram](https://my.telegram.org/apps)